MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-rdp.md

 To learn more about using PowerShell to manage meeting policies, see [Set-CsTeamsMeetingPolicy](https://docs.microsoft.com/powershell/module/skype/set-csteamsmeetingpolicy).

-## Migrate Teams on VDI with chat and collaboration to optimize Teams with calling and meetings
+## Migrate Teams on RDP with chat and collaboration to optimize Teams with calling and meetings

-If you have an existing implementation of Teams on VDI with chat and collaboration in which you had set user-level policies to turn off calling and meeting functionality, and you're migrating to Teams with AV optimization, you must set policies to turn on calling and meeting functionality for those Teams on VDI users.
+If you have an existing implementation of Teams on RDP with chat and collaboration in which you had set user-level policies to turn off calling and meeting functionality, and you're migrating to Teams with AV optimization, you must set policies to turn on calling and meeting functionality for those Teams on RDP users.

 ### Set policies to turn on calling and meeting functionality